spcourse/website/_schedules/Normal SP1+SP2 S2/index.md

 | Monday 18 May  | Module 6 |
 | Tuesday 26 May | Exam SP2 |

-If this schedule does not apply to you, **contact the course staff immediately**.
+If this schedule does not apply to you, please contact us.

 ## Assessment & Grading